JamesMcGahn/ApolloCrud/README.md

     - ticket
 - ~~format mongo dup errors on server~~
 - ~~forgot password/reset password~~

   - ~~request reset on FE~~
   - ~~send token to email in link on BE~~
   - ~~send token from fe with updated password~~
   - ~~verify token and update password~~

+- store comments in markdown
+  - update ticket pages with markdown editor
+  - update email ingester to convert text to markdown

 ## Feature Ideas